 School physicals, on the other hand, are a general health assessment of a student’s health.
 It includes evaluating the needs and risk factors that may impact their ability to participate in school activities.

-UrgentCare Mds can help you save time by conducting your child’s sports physical exam quickly at our clinic in Baytown and Crosby, Texas.
+UrgentCare Mds can help you save time by conducting your child’s sports physical exam quickly at our clinic in Baytown, or clinic in Crosby.
 We are open early and late, every day of the week, so you can bring your kids in for their exams without having to take off work.

 At what age does a child need school and sports physicals?